Machine-Verifying Toom-Cook Multiplication with Integer Evaluation Points: Lean proof structure

-We use the notation in Section \ref{sec:algorithm} to explain the implementation here.
+if (Xor' (x < 0) (y < 0)) then -absprod else absprod termination_by ... decreasing_by ... \end{leancode} We use the notation in Section \ref{sec:algorithm} to explain the implementation here.
 First, we check if the problem size $P_{x, y}$ is $\leq \theta(k_x, k_y, \vec v)$.
 If so, we switch to long multiplication.
 If not, we enter the recursive case.

 In the recursive case, we calculate $B$ using {\tt tk\_B}. {\tt x\_abs} and {\tt y\_abs} contain the values of $|x|$ and $|y|$ respectively; it is these values on which we perform the splitting step. {\tt pcoeffs} and {\tt qcoeffs} are coefficient-vector representations of the split polynomials $p$ and $q$ respectively.
 The vector $\vec w$, which contains the pointwise products of $p(v_i) \cdot q(v_i)$ for each entry $v_i$ of $\vec v$, is denoted by {\tt evaluated\_pq}.